+Grape Berry Moth.
 Grape berry moth is familiar to most grape growers in the eastern US.
-See our fact sheet on grape berry moth at http://nysipm.cornell.edu/ factsheets/grapes/pests/gbm/gbm.asp.
-It is considered our most important arthropod pest in Lake Erie and the Finger Lakes and much of our current IPM strategy centers around its control.
-Historically grape berry moth has not been as great a problem on Long Island compared to Lake Erie or the Finger Lakes, although it has been more of a problem the last few years.
+See our fact sheet on grape berry moth at http://nysipm.cornell.edu/factsheets/grapes/pests/gbm/gbm.asp.
+It is considered our most important arthropod pest and much of our current IPM strategy centers around its control.
 Grape berry moth (GBM) overwinters as a pupa in the leaf litter, emerging as adults in May and June to initiate the first generation of larvae that feed directly on young fruit clusters of wild and cultivated grapes.
 Depending on temperature, there can be one to three additional generations produced during the season.
 The larvae cause damage in three ways.
 First, they can reduce yield by 1) directly feeding on the flower clusters, 2) hollowing out the grape berry and 3) causing premature berry drop.
 Second, they contaminate the juice that can lead to rejection of entire loads at the processing plant.
 This is mainly a serious problem for native grapes grown for sweet juice.
 Third, their feeding activity on flowers/young berries (first generation) and green or ripe fruit (later generations) create good conditions for the development of bunch rots.
 This is particularly a serious problem for wine grapes, especially those with tight clusters.

 GBM has been effectively managed over the past 15 years, while at the same time reducing overall pesticide use, through 1) the recognition that vineyards vary in risk to GBM, 2) the use of a reliable monitoring plan, and 3) judicious use of insecticides.
 Note that this approach to GBM management was developed for native grapes and although it can provide a useful guideline for wine grapes, more research needs to be done for these grape varieties.
 Categorizing vineyard blocks according to risk is a good place to start.
 High Risk vineyard blocks are characterized by having at least one side bordered by woods, being prone to heavy snow accumulation, and a history of GBM problems.
 Also, high value grapes are considered high risk.
 In the past we have recommended treating these high risk sites shortly after bloom (first generation larvae) and in late July/early August (second generation) and then scouting for damage in mid to late August to see if a third insecticide application is required.
-Our recent research indicates that the first postbloom spray has little impact on end of season damage by

-GBM and can probably be skipped for low to moderatevalue varieties.
+Our recent research indicates that the first postbloom spray has little impact on end of season damage by GBM and can probably be skipped for low to moderate-value varieties.
 Extremely high risk sites, regardless of crop value, may still benefit from the postbloom spray.